Hau-Hehe/Hau-Hehe/README.md

 ###

-<p data-importer="text" align="left">✨ I'm 21 years old and I'm a normal student just learn how to code.</p>
+<p data-importer="text" align="left">✨ I'm 21 years old and I'm a normal student just learn how to code.
+Want to become a Senior SWE in someday.</p>

 ###